tech-stack-dev/webpage-generator-client/README.md

 Frontend service of the TSWebPageGenerator, responsible for the UI and use of our backend API, which contains main functionality.
-Utilizes pure React@19.1.0 + Vite, RTK for state management, RTK-Query for data fetching.
+Utilizes pure React@19.1.0 + Vite, RTK for state management, RTK-Query for data fetching, React-router for routing.

 ## Prerequisites